Status of Women Community Grant Program - Enhancement

 All projects except for those given to attend an event, conference or training need a midterm report 6 months after the funds were received.

-All grant recipients must submit a Final Report Package within 4 months of completing the project to demonstrate that grant funds were spent on the activities described in the application, and that the proposed activities were completed.
+All grant recipients must submit a Final Report Package within four months of completing the project to demonstrate that grant funds were spent on the activities described in the application, and that the proposed activities were completed.

 Status of Women will provide a formal Final Report Package template to successful applicants.